Content is king, but no king can rule without a strategy. That’s why using content calendar templates can bring about huge benefits.

 Socialsprout also lets you manage your inbox from various pages in one place.
 Your response time will improve and you’ll save time – and money – by using it.

-Using a content calendar is a sure-fire way to boost revenue and save time.
+Using content calendar templates is a sure-fire way to boost revenue and save time.
 Your content marketing strategy should be organized in advance – whether on social media, your blog, or email.
 Planning ahead allows you to stay in front of events and trends and having a backlog of your posts will help you to stay relevant and bring more value to your audience.